sulbhagarg/EmailGeneratorApp/README.md

 ## Requirements:
 * Sql Server
-- Here I have used Xampp server for the same
+* Here I have used Xampp server for the same

+* For password AES Encryption Decryption is used.

+## Future Updates:
+* Right now working on sending the password to employee as an otp.